dmack6464/WinClassic/README.md

 <br>
 Some elements may be broken due to not being able to maintain or further develop this theme temporarily.<br>
 <br>
+(Developers only) Within the theme, there's instructions on how to mod WinClassic into the RealDark base, you can somewhat easily manually change the theme requirement to light theme by following step 1 and 4.<br>
 <p align="center"><img src="./01.png" alt="WinClassic Example"></p>
 <p align="center"><img src="./02.png" alt="WinClassic Example"></p>
 <p align="center"><img src="./03.png" alt="WinClassic Example"></p>